swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   /// Wait for a task to complete and return the result or thrown error packaged in
   /// a `Result` instance.
 Returns `nil` only when there are no tasks left in the group. mutating func nextResult() async -> Result<ChildTaskResult, Error>?

+  /// Wait for all of the child tasks to complete, or throws an error if any of the
+  /// child tasks throws.
+  ///
+  /// This operation is the equivalent of
+  ///
+  ///     for try await _ in self { }
+  ///
+  mutating func waitForAll() async throws { ... }

   /// Query whether the task group has any remaining tasks. var isEmpty: Bool { ... }